 - Single point of measurement for multiple CIL/CIP tanks

-- Optional XRF available to measure gold in Carbon for real time gold circuit inventory.
+- XRF to measure gold on Carbon for real time gold circuit inventory.

 Adjunct Professor Dr Bill Staunton from Curtin University speaks about the operational theory of Carbon Scout

 “A ground level, single sampling point, that provides accurate carbon measurements”

 A collaboration with Curtin University in 2017 and subsequent installations have demonstrated that our advanced Carbon Scout technology will increase mining site profitability by reducing soluble gold losses.

 By advancing the accuracy, regularity and consistency of sampling, the self-contained, ground-level unit will improve measurements in carbon-in-leach and carbon-in-pulp circuits to an accuracy of ±0.5 grams of carbon per litre of pulp.

 The Carbon Scout will also greatly improve the safety of your operation by reducing operator exposure to cyanide and other hazards.

 “The Carbon Scout is a safe, user friendly and effective means of obtaining regular and accurate carbon measurement data from the CIL circuit.”